odeliamel/odeliamelamed/content/authors/admin/_index.md

     url: https://www.weizmann.ac.il/pages/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Adversarial Examples in ML, Theoretical Machine Learning, Cryptography and TCS.
+bio: My research interests include Security in ML, Theoretical Machine Learning and Cryptography.

 # Interests to show in About widget
 interests:
+  - Security in ML
   - Adversarial Examples in ML
   - Theoretical Machine Learning
-  - Cryptography and TCS
+  - Cryptography

 # Education to show in About widget
 education: